 The interview is a chance for Oxbridge to explore your potential and to gain a better insight on your personality.
 This is your chance to show them who you are and how enthusiastic you are about studying.
 Read up on your subject area and what modules you will be taking on your chosen course to show the research you have done.
 Oxbridge make their decisions on an individual basis and dedicate their time to interviewing the majority of applicants.
 Use this time to shine and show how amazing you are!

 Exams and tests?

 The best interview tip we can give you is to show how passionate you are about your subject area.
 What Oxbridge are looking for is someone enthusiastic who will dedicate three to four years of their academic life to this area.
-Talk about anything and everything that relates you to this area, do not spend too much time talking about other subjects.
-It may be great that you were the captain of your college’s basketball team, but will that help you perform titrations in a Biology degree?
+Talk about anything and everything that relates you with this area, do not spend too much time talking about other subjects.
+It may be great that you were the captain of your college’s basketball team, but will that help you perform titrations in Biology?